AndreyMarkinPPC/terka/README.md

 in the terminal.
 Create task, assign it to a project, update it status, write comments and many more!

+Key features:
+* Manage tasks within projects
+* Support for sprints (with story points assignment and time tracker)
+* Manage meta-tasks with epics and stories
+* Tag tasks and specify collaborators

 ## Installation

 To install `terka` run the following command:

 `pip install terka`

-it will make `terka` command available in your shell.
+It will make `terka` command available in your shell.

 ## Usage